 5. Elliot Easton

-Easton is probably best known for his Pelham Blue ‘Inspired By’ Gibson SG model, but he also released a signature Gibson Tikibird Firebird guitar.
+Elliot Easton was the lead guitarist in the American rock band The Cars.
+He is probably best known for his Pelham Blue Gibson SG model, but he also released a signature Gibson Tikibird Firebird guitar.

 Aside from his signature Gibsons, he also owns one of the most impressive lefty guitar collections you are ever likely to see!